GhoshSrinjoy/DeepseekOCR/README.md

-# DeepSeek-OCR Windows Setup with Docker Backend
+# DeepSeek-OCR Docker Setup

-✅ **Fully Working** - Production-ready Docker setup for running DeepSeek-OCR on Windows with NVIDIA CUDA support, using **exact requirements** from the official repository.
+✅ **Fully Working** - Production-ready Docker setup for running DeepSeek-OCR with NVIDIA CUDA support on **Windows, Linux, and Mac**, using **exact requirements** from the official repository.

 ## Features